 Repetitive Auditing Programs

-UKIA offers workshops and seminars through UK’s Human Resources Training and Development Program.
+We offer workshops and seminars through UK’s Human Resources Training and Development Program.
 These group presentations facilitate awareness, review policy, and coach attendees on the application of internal controls and departmental procedures that conform to University standards.
-Additional information and current course offerings can be found on the Training & Events page of the UKIA website or by contacting UKIA directly.
+Additional information and current course offerings can be found on the Training & Special Events page, https://www.uky.edu/internalaudit/training-special-events, of the UKIA website or by contacting UKIA directly.